(Posted as a response to Melissa Chen’s Facebook thread on IQ and free speech, furnished at the bottom.)

 I have no issue with your nuanced stance on IQ as you straddle the debate on biological determinism.
 But I do take issue with your familiar scoffing at LKY’s take on the distinctiveness of certain intrinsic ‘values’ he deemed immanent in cultures of the East.
 IQ, I would hasten to submit, is perhaps one of those ‘Asian values’ to which he had alluded and which (re Asian values) you would chomp at the bit to knock.

 3. So are Singaporeans born smarter, endowed with higher IQ than their global counterparts to account for the rapid success of the tiny young island state?
 I believe we are of the consensus view that they aren’t.
-Evidently, part of the answer for Singapore’s miraculous rise lies in LKY and fellow founders’ rejection at the outset of a broad notion of some divinely mandated equality (including abilities and IQ) for all beings.
-I.e., an inhering Jeffersonian ideal of God-given equality in humanity: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights.”
+Evidently, part of the answer for Singapore’s miraculous rise lies in LKY and fellow founders’ rejection at the outset of the notion of some divinely mandated equality (including inborn abilities and IQ) for all beings.
+I.e., the inherent Jeffersonian ideal of God-given equality in humanity: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights.”

 As America struggled since its founding to live up to such lofty ideal and rhetoric, LKY made no apology for being hard-nosed and pragmatic in governance from the outset, particularly in the area of education.
 By the late 70s, with sufficient longitudinal data on hand to reinforce what LKY must have suspected all along the predictive value of IQ for subsequent adult-life success/contribution, he was nothing loath to advocate academic streaming beginning at the primary level, allowing students to learn and thrive at differentiated pace and level.
 Egalitarian education for all intents and purposes was out the window.
 How time has indeed borne out his vision.
 It would be hard to quarrel with the salient outcome of his men-are-not-created-equal legacy in the one area of pre-tertiary education — time and again as illustrated in global league tables, Singapore pupils bested their cohorts in academic evaluations as per TIMSS and PISA benchmarks.